 “Why would anyone pay you $50,000 for the opportunity to work 90 hours a week at $5/hour?”

-I asked a business owner that question.
-She thought her business should be worth $50,000 to a potential buyer, even though she had to work non-stop for less than minimum wage just to keep her business alive.
+I asked a business owner that question after she said her business should be worth $50,000 to a potential buyer.
+She believed that, even though she had to work non-stop for less than minimum wage just to keep her business alive.
 She thought those results would be desirable to a buyer.
 She was wrong.
 A buyer isn’t going to see the image; a buyer is going to see the reality, and her reality didn’t look good .

 Small Business Owners Work Hard